Skip to content

 • Private performances at sponsored events

-4. Design a sponsor kit
+4. Curate a sponsor kit

-• A marching band sponsorship letter and application
+• A marching band sponsorship letter

-• Sponsor page on your band website
+• Sponsor page for your marching band's website

-• Online payment options
+• Online payment or donation options

 While attracting sponsors is the end goal, always start with your roots.
 Band director Stephen Panoff told Halftime magazine, "If you don’t have a parent or student base willing to put in the work, you’re not going to make your goal."

-6. Target prospective sponsors
+6. Reach out to prospective sponsors

 An easier way to earn money for your marching band